tengstrand/lein-polylith/readme.md

     - AOT compile changed components, bases and systems to check that they compile and fulfill workspace interfaces and have all libraries they need.
     - runs tests for all bases and components that have been affected by the changes.
-    - if the entire build is successful and +success is set, then execute the success command that updates the time for the last successful build.
+    - if the entire test is successful and +success is set, then execute the success command that updates the time for the 'last-successful-test' bookmark.

   lein polylith test [ARG] [SKIP]
     ARG = (omitted) -> Since last successful build, stored in bookmark